Bannerack

 Who Can Play?

 Nations, industries, companies, clubs, families, individuals.
-If you sat down and tried to name all of the almost-wars you were involved in, you would probably give up before you named them all.
+If you sat down and tried to name all of the almost-wars you were involved in right now, you would probably give up before you had listed even most of them.

 Almost-Anything As a Weapon

-The extremes are almost-unthinkable.
-One characteristic of almost-wars is that any kind of real (even traditional or weak) weaponry is used as a last resort, and almost everything else is tried first: movies, music, books, ideas, toys, food, beverages, banana peels, email, gossip, expectations, propaganda, advertising.
+The extremes of all-out war are almost-unthinkable.
+One characteristic of almost-war is that dangerous physical weapons are considered a last resort, and almost everything else is tried first: movies, music, books, ideas, toys, food, beverages, banana peels, email, gossip, expectations, propaganda, advertising, elections.

-Almost-war is, then, defined as a war where all possible resources are not brought to bear on the enemy.
-The idea is that every dispute does not need to result in a death.
-Rather than just your way or my way, maybe there is a third way.
-People are considered to be too valuable to be wasted in the decision-making process every time there is a decision to be made.
-There are just too many decisions to make.
+The idea is that every dispute does not need to result in a death: where people are considered to be too valuable to be wasted during every decision-making process.
+There are just too many decisions to be made.
 Instead the rule of law, and ethics, and fairness and justice are held in high regard.

 In almost-war, the side with the most lawyers (all other things being equal) will usually win.